ObjectivesTo set up autoscaling with custom metrics on GKE, you must:

 apiVersion: apps/v1 kind: Deployment metadata: labels: run: custom-metric-sd name: custom-metric-sd namespace: default spec: replicas: 1 selector: matchLabels: run: custom-metric-sd template: metadata: labels: run: custom-metric-sd spec: containers: - command: ["./direct-to-sd"] args: ["--metric-name=foo", "--metric-value=40", "--pod-id=$(POD_ID)"] image: gcr.io/google-samples/sd-dummy-exporter:latest name: sd-dummy-exporter resources: requests: cpu: 100m env: - name: POD_ID valueFrom: fieldRef: apiVersion: v1 fieldPath: metadata.uid

 You can expose metrics in your application in Prometheus format and deploy the Prometheus-to-Stackdriver adapter, which scrapes the metrics and exports them to Stackdriver.
 For examples of exposing metrics in Prometheus format, refer to Kubernetes instrumentation guide.

 Your metric needs to meet the following requirements:

 - Metric name must not contain the

-Deploy Prometheus as a container in the Pod from which you export metrics, and pass the following flags to the container:
+Deploy the Prometheus-to-Stackdriver adapter as a container in the Pod from which you export metrics, and pass the following flags to the container:

 namespace-id: Set to Pod and namespace UID, obtained via Downward API